Mastercard/flow/assert/assert-junit5/README.md

  * a flow starts after the flows it has dependency bindings on have finished;
  * a flow starts after its nearest selected basis ancestor, so an ancestor's unexpected failure still skips its descendants as "Ancestor failed";
- * chain members run in order, one after another, with no outside flow between them;
+ * chain members run in order, one after another, as a single unit: whatever a member depends on finishes before the first member starts, and whatever depends on a member waits for the last;
  * flows that publish into or read the same destination message run one after another;
  * flows that apply a `Context` to the system run one after another, while flows without contexts may overlap them and leave the applied state untouched.

-Everything else may overlap.
+Everything else may overlap, including unrelated flows running alongside a chain.
+A chain is not a lock on the system under test.
+System state that flows share without a model link — no dependency binding, basis, shared destination message or applied context between them — is not protected in a concurrent run.
+Declare the link (a dependency or a context) or run that class serially.

 Configuration is frozen at `tests()`; the report is written once and closed when the test class finishes, including when the factory is aborted or skipped.
 Interval-based `LogCapture` and replay are rejected for concurrent runs; configure `logs( CorrelatedCapture )` to attribute log events by